awslabs/unified-text2sql-benchmark/README.md

 Clone the original datasets into the `original` folder.

+## Download
+There is `download.sh` script in `original` folder, type `./download.sh` to get all the datasets in original formats, remember to check some warnings for manual download.

 ## Usage

 There is one script per dataset in the `scripts` folder which published its output in the `unified` folder.